erlendhalsteinli/DevOpsHOL/ui-testing/README.md

     ```
     </details>

-1. Configure Visual Studio to [use the local.runsettings](https://docs.microsoft.com/en-us/visualstudio/test/configure-unit-tests-by-using-a-dot-runsettings-file) file

 1. Run all unit tests and make sure that all succeed

 ## Tasks for UI Testing in the QA environment

-1. Add new file vsts.runsettings to the **Tests** project, with "Copy to Output directory" set to "Copy always".
+1. Add new file vsts.runsettings to the **DevOpsHOL.UITests** project (add blank xml file), with "Copy to Output directory" set to "Copy always".
 Notice the different value of the parameter.
 This is a token that will be replaced by an actual Url during the Release in VSTS.
     <details><summary>Click here to view the contents</summary>

     ```xml